NI-HPC/nihpc-documentation/docs/Connecting to Kelvin2.md

 ### MobaXterm

+!!! warning "SCP/SFTP issues with recent versions of MobaXterm"

+    Since v23.6 of MobaXterm, users have experienced problems uploading and downloading files.
+An alternative program that provides file transfers using a graphical interface is [WinSCP](https://winscp.net/eng/index.php)

 [MobaXterm](https://mobaxterm.mobatek.net) is a highly recommended SSH client for Windows.
 After installing and opening this program, follow these steps to configure the remote session:

 1. On the initial screen, click "Session" on the ribbon at the top left of the screen.